siteslave/mydatepicker-th/README.md

 ### options attribute

-Value of the __options__ attribute is a javascript object.
+Value of the __options__ attribute is a type of [IMyOptions](https://github.com/kekeh/mydatepicker/blob/master/src/my-date-picker/interfaces/my-options.interface.ts).
 It can contain the following properties.

 | Option        | Default       | Description  |